 The good news for hardy winter travellers is that about 60 sites are fully or partly open during this time.
 But which ones are they?

-I’ve researched region by region which sites are open during the winter period and below are the results.
+I’ve researched region by region which sites are normally open during the winter period and below are the results.

 However, before travelling, please check with the Historic Houses website or better still directly with the website of the property you intend to visit, as opening times can change at short notice.
 Also please check whether you need to book a time slot before visiting.